jaysylvester/citizen/README.md

       redirect: redirect
     });

-### Includes
+### Include Patterns

-citizen has a standardized way of handling includes that works in both Handlebars and Jade templates.
-In citizen, includes are more than just chunks of code that you can reuse. citizen includes are full patterns, each having its own controller, model, and view(s).
+citizen lets you use complete MVC patterns as includes.
+These includes are more than just chunks of code that you can reuse, each having its own controller, model, and view(s).

-Let's say our article pattern's Handlebars template has the following contents:
+Let's say our article pattern's Handlebars template has the following contents.
+The head section contains dynamic meta data, and the header nav's content changes depending on whether the user is logged in or not:

     <!DOCTYPE html>
     <html>